Is Buying A Model Home A Good Idea?

 Here are some of the biggest differences between buying a model home and a new home:

 - Model homes may not be listed: Model homes may not be listed or visible on the multiple listing service (MLS).
 The builder will usually only list the homes they are actively working on selling.

 - Model homes might be cheaper: Builders are sometimes motivated to sell model homes at a lower price point, so there may be more room to negotiate.

 - Model homes can come move-in ready: Model homes are typically sold as is and may come with furniture plus other amenities.

-Tips For Buying A Model Home From A Builder
+How To Buy A Model Home From A Builder

 If you're thinking of buying a model home, here are seven steps you can take:

 Before buying a model home, your first step should be to find a qualified real estate agent to work with.
 That person can assist you in purchasing a model home by looking at real estate comps and negotiating with the builder’s agent.
 And a real estate agent will give you their opinion on whether you’re getting a good deal and should move forward with the home purchase.

 Even though you’re buying a home that’s never been lived in before, it’s still a good idea to request a home inspection on a model home.
 This information you receive could help you negotiate a better price on the house.